Stop Buying AI Features. Start Building an AI Advantage.

 Weeks 1–4

-Output: Kill/Fix/Double-down decisions, waste identified ($50K-$200K)
+Output: Kill/Fix/Double-Down decisions, AI waste identified ($50K–$200K typical)

-Deliverable: 90-day roadmap, Readiness Scorecard, board presentation
+Deliverables: 90-day roadmap, Readiness Scorecard, board-ready summary

 Govern & Pilot